Michael Pucci

-Michael Joseph Pucci (born 1 June 1963) is a former American–Australian politician who served in the Queensland Legislative Assembly from 2012 to 2015, representing the seat of Logan.
+Michael Joseph Pucci (born 1 June 1963) is a former American–Australian politician who served in the Legislative Assembly of Queensland from 2012 to 2015, representing the seat of Logan.
 He was born in the United States, and served in the U.S. Marine Corps for 20 years before immigrating to Australia.
 Pucci represented the Liberal National Party while in parliament, but in 2017 began working for One Nation as its campaign director for the next state election.
-Before being removed from One Nation amidst bullying allegations and poor performance ratings in the previous elections.

 Personal life

 Born in Kenosha, Wisconsin, U.S., on 1 June 1963, Pucci is the youngest of eight children and was raised in Wisconsin, United States by his mother.
 When he was old enough, he enlisted in the United States Marine Corps, which started a 20-year career that took him to postings throughout the world including Australia, the US, and the Middle East.

 Pucci studied at Coastal Carolina Community College in North Carolina and St. Leo's College of Florida and has qualifications in leadership, management, training, communications and administration management.

 Pucci met his wife Anna during a posting to Brisbane.
 He later immigrated to Brisbane, Queensland after retiring from the US Marine Corps and became an Australian citizen.
 Prior to entering politics, Pucci worked as an executive manager in the facilities maintenance industry, loss prevention/assets protection officer, bartender, janitor, dealership lot attendant, paperboy.
 Pucci is an active member of the Greenbank RSL, Australian American Association and the Building Services Contractors Association.